An example of aliasing

 I probably understand aliasing better than any person alive.
 When I was at Credence I developed a formula to calculate where in a spectrum aliases would appear.
 While at Nextest I invented a technique for finding the true frequency of any aliasing waveform which allowed me to use a 33MHz mini-tester to measure frequencies into the hundreds of Megahertz.
-In fact there is limit to the applicability of this technique, only the tester comparator bandwidth was the limiting factor.
+In fact there is no limit to the applicability of this technique, only the tester comparator bandwidth was the limiting factor.

-Aliasing occurs when frequency components of a sound go higher than HALF THE SAMPLING RATE, also known as the Nyquist limit.
+Aliasing occurs when frequency components of a sound go higher than HALF THE SAMPLING RATE, also known as the Nyquist Limit.

 In this experiment I recorded the top 6 keys of April's piano at an 11KHz sampling rate.